SimoneRebora/WS_DH_Verona2022/README.md

 # WS_DH_Verona2022

-This is the repository created for the seminars:
+This repository contains supporting materials for the seminars:
 - Stylometry in German literary studies (by Massimo Salgaro and Simone Rebora)
 - Computational methods and reader response studies (by Simone Rebora)

-in the Winter School in Digital Humanities "PROGETTO D’ECCELLENZA 2018-2022 LE DIGITAL HUMANITIES APPLICATE ALLE LINGUE E LETTERATURE STRANIERE", held at the University of Verona between 7-11 November 2022
+part of the Winter School in Digital Humanities "PROGETTO D’ECCELLENZA 2018-2022 LE DIGITAL HUMANITIES APPLICATE ALLE LINGUE E LETTERATURE STRANIERE", held at the University of Verona between 7-11 November 2022

 ## Corpus